-What about the visuals and sound system needed to set up a church’s worship center or the informative videos and virtual tours at museums and historical sites?
+What about the visuals and sound system needed to set up a church’s worship center, corporate AV design or the informative videos and virtual tours at museums and historical sites?
 What about the projectors and displays in classroom settings?

 The list goes on, and once when you begin to look for AVL, you see it everywhere.
 Of course, the magic of AVL is seeing how seamless and natural it can be, delivering that immersive experience without you even noticing.
 Instead, it enhances your experience, whether that’s examining fossils at a museum, praying at your house of worship or visiting a concert hall.